rayners/mt-plugin-id-shorts/README.md

 This plugin adds the `<mt:entryshorturl>` tag.
 The output of this tag is based on the blog level plugin setting for the short url template, which defaults to `<mt:blogurl><mt:var name='id_shorts_path' />`.

+### Plugin Settings:

+IdShorts provides two blog-level plugin settings:
+* **Track Clicks**: With this option selected, IdShorts will record each time an entries short url is clicked, and display this value on the edit entry (or page) screen.
+* **Short URL Template**: This micro-template should be updated to match any custom paths set in your apache rewrite rules.
+For example, if you limit shorted urls to a `/s/` namespace on your server, include that